rocktronica/OneFileCMS/readme.markdown

 If you speak another language and would like to contribute, translations are welcomed and appreciated!
 Just use the English language file (or any of the others) as a template, and translate each word, phrase, etc., as appropriate.

+### <a name=suggestions></a>I found something that could be better.
+Can I suggest it to you?

+Yes, of course!

+I may not have the time/bandwidth/inclination to implement every feature, but I 'll do what I can.
+If you find a bug, please file a report on the issues page.

-### Can I have more than one username/password?
+### <a name=multiuser></a>Can I have more than one username/password?

 Yes!
 Well, sort of... indirectly.
 Upload or create addional copies of OneFileCMS, but give them different file names.(ex: OneFile1.php and OneFile2.php etc...)
 Then, in each copy, maintain different usernames, passwords, and $session_name config values.

 Now, since there is no database or other means of granular control or access logging, multiple usernames provides limited utility.
 However, having at least one working backup copy of OneFileCMS available is recommended in case the primary copy gets corrupted.

-### This is basically just a file manager with a text editor- why is it being called a CMS?
+### <a name=handsaw></a>This is basically just a file manager with a text editor- why is it being called a CMS?

-Well, because "OneFileCMS" sounds way cooler (relatively speaking) than "OneFileFileManagerwithTextEditor".
+It may be simple, bit it can get the job done.
+While you wouldn't want to build an entire house with just a hammer and hand saw, you can "manage" quite a bit with just those two tools (and nails, of course).
+Besides, "OneFileCMS" sounds cool.

-### Where's the WYSISWYG?
+### <a name=WYSIWYG></a>Where's the WYSISWYG?

 OneFileCMS can be easily configured to work with [TinyMCE](http://tinymce.moxiecode.com) or [CKEditor](http://ckeditor.com) (and possibly others), but the editors themselves must be obtained from their respective sites.
 For basic setup instructions, read the appropriate "init" file from the extras/ directory in the OneFileCMS repo.

-### Why do I get a "Stop running script?" pop-up during login?
+### <a name=slowlogin></a>Why do I get a "Stop running script?" pop-up during login?

 IE, version 8 at least, takes condsiderably longer (about 8 seconds on my test system) to run OneFile's javascript login functions than Chrome or Firefox.
 Just click [No] and the login should continue normally after a few more seconds.